-As Tony put away his things, 'So how old are you?'
+Tony put away his things, 'How old are you?'
 Tony asked to open the conversation, 'To me, you look about four years old and talk older than twelve.'

 As Tony was doing that, he chatted to find out just where Junior stood with education and age being pleasantly surprised that both were of a standard comparable to his own with the social part as expected being stuck at home only speaking to your Dad.

 'Would you like to see the territory?
 It is about two of your kilometres across in a hexagonal shape,' Junior offered.